The location where Phoenix Coldon's car was found

 When she left her family home, she was wearing a black hoodie and gray sweatpants.
 The sweatpants may have had "Lindenwood" or "UMSL" written on the leg.

-During one interview, one of Coldon's friends revealed that the 23-year-old had recently started a new relationship with a second man called Mike.
-She also theorized that this may have been the reason why she had a second phone.
+During one interview, one of Coldon's friends revealed the 23-year-old had recently started a new relationship with a second man called Mike.
+She also theorized it may have been the reason she had a second phone.

-One of Mike's ex-girlfriends claimed that he was so violent toward her that she took out a restraining order against him.
+One of Mike's ex-girlfriends claimed that she took out a restraining order against him due to his violent behavior.

-One popular theory is that Coldon may have run away from her strict parents.
+One prevalent theory on social media is that Coldon may have run away from her strict parents.
 However, there has been no activity on her cell phone or social media accounts.
 Furthermore, her bank account was left untouched.

 2023